2023 Al Haouz earthquake: Tectonic setting

-Morocco lies south of a major tectonic boundary between the African plate and the Eurasian plate.
-This major fault stretches from the Azores to Gibraltar Strait where it is doinated by right-latera strike-slip movement.
+Morocco lies south of a major tectonic boundary between the African and Eurasian plates, the Azores–Gibraltar transform fault.
+This major fault stretches from the Azores to Gibraltar Strait where it is dominated by right-latera strike-slip movement.
 In the Gibraltar Arc and Alboran Sea, at the eastern end of the fault it becomes transpressional with the development of large thrust faults.
 East of the Strait of Gibraltar, in the Alboran Sea, the boundary becomes collisional in type.
 Most of the seismicity in Morocco is related to movement on that plate boundary, with the greatest seismic hazard in the north of the country close to the boundary.
 In 2004, the coastal province of Al Hoceima was struck by a magnitude 6.3 earthquake that left 628 people dead and 926 injured.
 In nearby Algeria, magnitude 7.3 earthquake occurred in 1980 that killed 2,500 people.

 The Atlas Mountains are an intracontinental mountain belt that extends 2,000 km from Morocco to Tunisia.
 These mountains formed from a collision during the Cenozoic.
 The mountain range reaches its highest elevation to the west, in Morocco.
 The High Atlas, a subrange, formed when an ancient Triassic rift was reactivated.
 However rather than resuming the rifting process, the reactivation compressed the rift due to the collision in the north.
 Due to the unusually high topography of the Atlas range, mantle upwelling may have played a role in its orogeny.
 The crust beneath the Atlas range from 32-40 km, considered thin and physically impossible to support high elevations exceeding 4,000 m.
 Typically, a crustal thickness of 50 km is required, hence mantle upwelling raises the overlying crust.

 The seismicity of Morocco is concentrated in its northern region and the Alboran Sea.
 South of the Rif, seismic activity is sparse but widely distributed across the Middle Atlas, High Atlas, and Anti-Atlas.
 Seismicity in the Saharan Atlas is limited, and is absent in the Saharan region south of the belt; it is also less active eastwards in Algeria and Tunisia.
 Previously, the largest earthquake recorded in the Atlas Mountains was a 5.9 earthquake that struck Agadir in 1960.
 Earthquakes in the Atlas Mountains display focal mechanisms of strike-slip, thrust or a combination of both (oblique-slip).